 The Application to Graduate paperwork should be completed no later than eight weeks prior to the end of the trimester in which the student plans to graduate.
+Please contact your ASC or the Registrar for the graduation application.

 Logan University's Nutrition and Human Performance graduates are qualified to sit for independent certification exams.
 Students should contact their local state Board of Health to determine which of these may be recognized for practice in their state and any other state licensing, registration or certification requirements, as they are subject to change.